watermelonreborn/jadwalin-auth-events-integrator/README.md

 ## Using the application
 1. docker compose up -d
+2. go mod tidy
-2. go run main.go
+3. go run main.go
-3. docker compose down (if u need to stop the container)
+4. docker compose down (if u need to stop the container)

 ##### If you have make command in your computer
 1. make up